cpmpercussion/creative-prediction/docs/_presentations/2022-charleslab.md

 {:.fragment}
 contains half of the School of Computing (College of Engineering and Computer Science) and the whole of the Mathematical Sciences Institute (College of Science)

+## Universities in Australia

+- ~1.5M university students in Australia (Population: ~25M)
+- ~0.5M international students
+- international students have a _significant_ effect on Australian society
+- education is [#4 export](https://www.smh.com.au/national/foreign-students-are-our-fourth-largest-export-even-with-the-pandemic-20210218-p573pz.html) industry in Australia

+COVID-19 fallout: ~30% of my students still not attending in-person in Feb 2022

+## University Degrees in Australia

+- 3 year undergraduate degrees
+- extra (4th) undergrad year is called "Honours"
+- master programs 1-2 years.
+- research degrees: MPhil or PhD.

+Computing at ANU:

+- **Bachelor of Adv.
+Computing (BAC)**,
+- **Master of Computing (MComp)**

 ## charleslab mission

-- Pursue research in between music technology, human-centred computing, and creative AI.
+- Research in music technology, human-centred computing, and creative AI.

 - Advance _creative computing_ as an alternative pathway through computing.